 In order to assess the normative implications of my findings, I develop a conceptual framework to evaluate the welfare effects of changes to parental leave policies in terms of empirically measurable sufficient statistics.
-I derive the MVPF of changing the level or duration of unprotected benefits and assess how it changes if we assume that mothers do not privately optimize and that the envelope theorem does not hold.
-I find that extending the duration of unprotected benefits is preferable in terms of welfare than increasing the level of benefits and that extending the duration or level of benefits while at the same time extending job protection is welfare improving for mothers.
+I derive the MVPF of changing the level or duration of benefits and assess how it changes if we assume that mothers do not privately optimize and that the envelope theorem does not hold.